AkhilMokkapati/Panorama-and-Image-Clustering/README.md

 # Warping, Matching, Stitching, Blending

-### Note: Codes and input images should be in the same folder while running the commands as mentioned in the Assignment-2 documents.
+### Note: Codes and input images should be in the same folder while running the commands

 ### Part 1: Image matching and clustering

+#### As cameras continue to pervade our lives, it is not an exaggeration to say that the world is drowning in visual data: consumers will take about 1.5 trillion photos this year alone, or roughly the same number that were taken in all of human history up to the year 2000.
+With so much visual data, we need tools to help people automatically organize their photos.

 Matching two images:
 - Extracted ORB feature keypoints of an image using OpenCV implementation